jeguberman/ultragram/README.md

 TODO
+* oscar requests users can delete their own images.
+Somewhere in your design docs this is not implied
+  * check:
+      * back end Routes
+      * wireframes
+      * component heiarchy

-* redo component heiarchies and schema if you have a chance, they do not reflect .
-HIGH PRIORITY
+* DONE redo component heiarchies and schema if you have a chance, they do not reflect .
+DONE

 * clean up MVP list, make sure it consists of reasonable goals.
 You don't need a login from facebook button (do you?)

-* Clean up your schema, find out how to create a table in md documents, good god man, you could have done nothing to the same effect.
+* DONE Clean up your schema, find out how to create a table in md documents DONE

 * conceptualize seeds, you'll need pictures, you don't want to rush around at the eleventh hour downloading pictures.

-* move user_data for Current_user into users in state sample, have current_user.id in session slice. add friend_id_array to users table.
+* DONE move user_data for Current_user into users in state sample, have current_user.id in session slice. add friend_id_array to users table.
+DONE

-* start thinking about what the feed will need: this will be the most complex feature, and should be implemented LAST when you already have a grip on how to build a react website.
+* DONE start thinking about what the feed will need: this will be the most complex feature, and should be implemented LAST when you already have a grip on how to build a react website.
 Know what Ajax requests this will need by monday.
-HIGH PRIORITY
+DONE

-* make a note in design docs that edit image will edit the author's initial comment, not the image itself.
+* DONE make a note in design docs that edit image will edit the author's initial comment, not the image itself.
+DONE

+* login and sign up do NOT have their own front end routes

 Feedback from Circle ta